 Countries’ compliance with the CRPD is assessed by a UN Committee on the Rights of Persons with Disabilities (‘UN Disability Committee’).
 The committee can make recommendations where it finds deficiencies.

-The government is supposed to report to the Committee every four years.
-Other organisations such as the EHRC and charities can also produce shadow reports to be fed through to the UN Disability Committee.
-Reports from outside the government will be particularly important to the committee in reaching its conclusions.
+The government is supposed to report to the UN Disability Committee every four years.
+Other organisations such as the EHRC and charities can also produce shadow reports to be fed through to the Committee.
+Reports from outside the government are particularly important to the Committee in reaching its conclusions.
 The EHRC says that producing a ‘shadow report’ is one of the most effective ways of bringing about change for disabled people.
 For guidance on producing a shadow report, see the EHRC’s The United Nations Convention on the Rights of Persons with Disabilities: what does it mean for you?
 (EHRC website) particularly pages 57-65.

 Advocating for change

-The Convention can be used in advocating for changes to laws and policies, locally and nationally, whether through shadow reports (see previous paragraph) or otherwise.
-Having ratified the Convention, the government is supposed to take practical action to make its rights real.
+The CRPD can be used in advocating for changes to laws and policies, locally and nationally, whether through shadow reports (see previous paragraph) or otherwise.
+Having ratified the CRPD, the government is supposed to take practical action to make its rights real.

 Individual petition to the UN Disability Committee